 Midland Trail forces deciding game against James Monroe

-May 15—hico — The threatening rains had largely abated by the time the game started.
+May 16—HICO — The threatening rains had largely abated by the time the game started.

 But, in the early innings of a Class A Region 3 softball tournament matchup between Midland Trail and James Monroe Wednesday at Helen Nuckols Field, the host Patriots began to rain a few runs down on the Mavericks to jump into the driver's seat.